javpet/Talking404/README.md

 # Talking404
-A talking 404 page using mespeak JS
+A talking 404 page using mespeak JS (web audio API)

 If you want to create a Stephen Hawking-alike talking 404 page, then this is your time.
 With the mespeak JS (heavy 5MB!) library it's easy to achieve through SSML (Speech Synthesis Markup Language).